SvenGroot/Ookii.CommandLine.Cpp/docs/Utilities.md

 Ookii.CommandLine uses this class to wrap and indent error messages and usage help when writing to the console.

-The [`line_wrapping_ostream`][] can be created to wrap any [`std::ostream`][] and with any line length, using its constructor.
+The [`line_wrapping_ostream`][] class can be created to wrap any [`std::ostream`][] and with any line length, using its constructor.
 If you use a line length of less than 1 or greater than 65536, this is treated as an infinite length, and lines will not be wrapped.
 The [`line_wrapping_ostream`][] can still be used to create indented text if you use an unrestricted line length.

 When writing to the console, you can pass the [`ookii::use_console_width`][] constant as the line length to use the console width.
 You can also manually call the [`ookii::get_console_width()`][] function to